Abdourahmane Cissé: Career

-His 2005 recruitment by the famous Goldman Sachs International business bank in London (United Kingdom) gave the young technocrat unique exposure to international finance.
-He successfully performed as a structuration-origination Analyst within the Raw Materials department; an Associate-Trader for structured products; and a VP/Executive Director in charge of volatility trading and dividends pertaining to Euro zone indices.
+His 2005 recruitment by Goldman Sachs International business bank in London gave Cissé exposure to international finance.
+He performed as a structuration-origination analyst within the Raw Materials department; an associate-trader for structured products; and a VP/Executive Director in charge of volatility trading and dividends pertaining to Eurozone indices.
 In London, he met Téné Birahima Ouattara, younger brother of Alassane Ouattara.
 He left Goldman Sachs International in 2011 and went back to Ivory Coast, thereby answering President Alassane Ouattara's call for the return of the Ivorian diaspora.

 In July 2012, Abdourahmane Cissé became Advisor to the Ivory Coast President, in charge of to Public Finances.

 Six months later, in January 2013, he became Deputy Minister to the Minister in charge of the Economy and Public Finances.

 On November 19, 2013, he was appointed Minister in charge of the Budget and the State Portfolio, becoming the youngest minister in Daniel Kablan Duncan's government.
 In this capacity, he oversees the drafting and execution of the State Budget; directs the implementation of the Government's budget, customs and fiscal policy; and manages State participations and Public Enterprises.
 He also contributes to the identification and management of the country's economic policy and debt guiding priorities.
 As such, and under the guidance of Prime Minister Daniel Kablan Duncan, he drives a vast program of reforms aimed at improving the management of public finances.
 This includes such initiatives as the electronic land register (LIFE), the new decree governing procurement timelines, the creation of two test centers dedicated to the management of medium-sized businesses (CME), the launching of mixed fiscal and customs controls; as well as the linking of the Tax Office and Customs Department that allowed for the reclassification of certain taxpayers and put an end to the manual registration of taxpayer identification numbers at the Customs Department.

 On January 11, 2017, he became the Minister for the Budget and the State Portfolio.
 He then joined the Ivorian Public Administration as Minister of Budget and State Portfolio from 2013 to 2017 then Special Advisor to the President of the Republic in charge of Economic and Financial Affairs.

 He was appointed on December 10, 2018, Minister of Petroleum, Energy and Renewable Energies.

 In March 2021, Abdourahmane Cissé was appointed Secretary General of the Presidency.
 He replaces Patrick Achi, appointed Prime Minister shortly before.